-When young victims or witnesses of crime or abuse are referred to the Child and Youth Advocacy Centre (CYAC) of Waterloo Region, our Child and Youth Advocates work side-by-side with these young people and their families throughout the investigation process.
-Our Advocates are neutral professionals whose primary focus is to provide comfort, support, and information to our clients.
-Regardless of the outcome of the abuse or crime investigation, our Advocates will offer support relevant to the unique needs of each of our young clients and their families.
-Our services include:
+When young victims or witnesses of crime or abuse are referred to the Child and Youth Advocacy Centre (CYAC) of Waterloo Region, our Advocates work side-by-side with these young people and their families throughout the investigation process.
+Our Advocates are neutral professionals whose primary focus is to provide comfort, support, and information.
+Our services are relevant to the unique needs of each client, and may include:

-- Providing information and education to understand the investigation and the roles of the police and child protection workers.
+- Explaining the investigation process and the roles of the police and child protection workers.

 - Providing coping strategies, psychoeducation, and safety planning.

-- Providing help to the caregivers to develop self-care plans.
+- Providing help to the caregivers to develop their own self-care plans.

 - Providing information about the many different services available in the community.